 Why Fast-Casual Mexican Food Is Hot

 When the first TacoTime® opened its doors next to the University of Oregon in 1960, the college students who came rushing from campus to fill up on our deliciously homemade burritos, tacos and salsas must have had their minds blown.
+This has led to opening several more locations of TacoTime Mexican fast food franchises all around the country!

 The American palate has broadened considerably since the 1960s.
 The advent of the Internet and our access to different cultures has fundamentally changed the way we think about food — as well as what foods we think about.
 We have become far more inclusive, adventurous and multicultural.
-There is perhaps no better evidence of this phenomenon than the rising popularity of Mexican food.
+There is perhaps no better evidence of this phenomenon than the rising popularity of Mexican franchises.

 According to CHD Experts™, there are more than 54,000 Mexican restaurants across the nation¹; IBISWorld® reports that they generate nearly $40 billion in annual sales².
 Media mentions reflect this huge market — a Google® search of “Mexican QSR” yields numerous articles with titles such as, “For American Restaurant Chains, The Future is Mexican,” published by Bloomberg®³, and “Mexican Food Ranks as Top 10 Food of the Decade,” published by Univision®4.
 An article titled “Mexican Food Franchises Show Strong Popularity Growth,” published by Franchising.com, brilliantly encapsulates the ubiquity of Mexican food5.